Naz010904/app-dev/README.md

 6. **Documentaries**
 7. **Horror**

-> Whenever I'm bored or nothing to do, I just watch movies since I really enjoy it especially if the movie is real good.
+> Whenever I'm bored or nothing to do, I just watch movies since I really enjoy it especially if the movie/series is real good.